-- Whole grains (oatmeal, brown rice, whole grain cereals and bread) can help to lower levels of C-reactive protein in the blood, a biomarker of inflammation.
+- Whole grains (oatmeal, brown rice, whole grain cereals, and bread) can help to lower levels of C-reactive protein in the blood, which is a biomarker of inflammation.

-- Many varieties of (unprocessed) nuts contain fiber and immune-boosting alpha linoleic acid (ALA) — an immune booster.
+- Many varieties of (unprocessed) nuts contain fiber and immune-boosting alpha linoleic acid (ALA).